gpuweb/WSL/Spec/source/index.rst

 fmod
     ``fmod(x, y)`` is equivalent to ``x - y * trunc(x / y)``.
-    In particular, if the second argument is 0.0 or -0.0 then it returns an unspecified value. atan2
+    In particular, if the second argument is 0.0 or -0.0 then it returns an unspecified value.
+    And otherwise it returns a value with the same sign as its first argument. atan2
     ``atan2(y, x)`` returns a number whose tangent is ``x/y`` (note that ``y`` is the first argument and ``x`` the second!).
     Its result falls in an interval that depends on the sign of ``x`` and ``y``: